 Remember to check your spelling.

-Practice this part of the exam and ask a teacher for some feedback.
+Practice this part of the exam as much as possible and ask a teacher for some feedback.

 Make sure you know how the writing is marked.
 See your course book or the excellent handbook for teachers for information on this.